Simon Pegg: Career

 In 1999, he created and co-wrote the Channel 4 sitcom Spaced with Jessica Stevenson.
 The series was directed by Edgar Wright, with whom Pegg and Stevenson had previously worked on Asylum, and Pegg wrote the character of Mike Watt specifically for his friend Nick Frost.
 For his performance in this series, Pegg was nominated for a British Comedy Award as Best Male Comedy Newcomer.
 The experience of making a Spaced fantasy sequence featuring zombies led to Pegg and Wright co-writing the "romantic zombie comedy" film Shaun of the Dead, released in April 2004, in which Pegg also starred.
 At George A. Romero's invitation, Pegg and Wright made cameo appearances in Romero's zombie film, Land of the Dead.
-In 2004, Pegg starred in a spin-off of the television show Danger!
+In 2004, Pegg guest-starred in a spin-off of the television show Danger!
 50,000 Volts! called Danger!
-50,000 Zombies!, in which he played a zombie hunter named Dr. Fell.
+50,000 Zombies!, in which he played a zombie-hunter named Dr. Fell.

 He played mutant bounty hunter Johnny Alpha, the Strontium Dog, in a series of Big Finish Productions audio plays based on the character from British comic 2000 AD.
 Pegg also appeared in Big Finish Productions' Doctor Who audio story Invaders From Mars as Don Chaney, and appeared in the Doctor Who television series, playing the Editor in the 2005 episode "The Long Game".
 He also narrated the first series of the "making-of" documentary series Doctor Who Confidential.

 Upon completion of Shaun of the Dead, Pegg was questioned as to whether he would be abandoning the British film industry for Hollywood, and he replied, "It's not like we're going to go away and do, I don't know, Mission: Impossible III", picking the title of an imaginary blockbuster.
 When the film Mission: Impossible III was subsequently made, Pegg appeared in it as Benji Dunn, an IMF technician who assists Tom Cruise's character Ethan Hunt.
-He reprised the role in three further Mission: Impossible sequel films: Ghost Protocol (2011), Rogue Nation (2015), and Fallout (2018).
+He has reprised the role in five further Mission: Impossible sequel films: Ghost Protocol (2011), Rogue Nation (2015), Fallout (2018), Dead Reckoning Part One (2023), and The Final Reckoning (2025).